Category Archives: Software Requirements

 Please read

 – this Suzanne Robertson and James Robertson (2012).
 Mastering the Requirements Process.
-Addison Wesley Professional book, and
+Addison Wesley Professional book to learn how to develop enterprise software requirements step by step, and

 – this Karl Wiegers and Joy Beatty (2013).
 Software Requirements.
-Microsoft Press book.
+Microsoft Press book to learn about techniques for engineering software requirements.

 After that please read this Joy Beatty and Anthony Chen (2012).
 Visual Models for Software Requirements.
-Microsoft Press book.
+Microsoft Press book to learn how to use models for representing software requirements.

 After that, please read this Alistair Cockburn (2001).
 Writing Effective Use Cases.
-Addison-Wesley book.
+Addison-Wesley book to learn how to write use cases effectively.

 Then please review this ISO/IEC/IEEE 29148:2011(E) standard so that you could create a quality software requirements specification for projects require high formal specification.